-The purpose of this methodological note is to provide background on a the estimation of distributional national accounts series for Australia, Canada and New Zealand, including estimates through the year 2019.
-These results are founded on the extensive earlier work to produce longrun series of top (fiscal) income shares in Canada (Saez-Veall 2005; Veall 2012; Wolfson et al 2016), Australia (Atkinson-Leigh 2007a and 2007b; and Burkhauser-Hahn-Wilkins 2015, 2016 and 2018), and New Zealand (Atkinson-Leigh 2007c and 2008; Alvaredo-Atkinson 2013 and 2014; Alvaredo 2017; and Alvaredo-Kergozou 2019a and 2019b).
+The purpose of this methodological note is to provide background on a the estimation of distributional national accounts series for New Zealand, including estimates through the year 2021.
+These results are founded on the extensive earlier work to produce long-run series of top (fiscal) income shares in New Zealand (Atkinson-Leigh 2007c and 2008; Alvaredo-Atkinson 2013 and 2014; Alvaredo 2017; and Alvaredo-Kergozou 2019a and 2019b).

-Where those estimates were based on fiscal income data from the tax authorities in each country, we now update them and extend the estimates of the fiscal (taxable) income distribution to the national accounts-now covering all sources of national income, including non-fiscal (non-taxable) income that is not reported on tax returns.
-In short, we apply the techniques described in (Alvaredo et al 2020),1 in which non-taxable income concepts are harmonized with the taxable in a modified UN SNA (2008) framework, to produce consistent estimates of income distribution that account for 100 percent of annual income flows in the national accounts (including net domestic product and all foreign earned income).
+Where those estimates were based on fiscal income data from the tax authorities in each country, we now update them and extend the estimates of the fiscal (taxable) income distribution to the national accounts-now covering all sources of national income, including non-fiscal (nontaxable) income that is not reported on tax returns.
+In short, we apply the techniques described in Alvaredo et al (2020),1 in which non-taxable income concepts are harmonized with the taxable in a modified UN SNA (2008) framework, to produce consistent estimates of income distribution that account for 100 percent of annual income flows in the national accounts (including net domestic product and all foreign earned income).

-This short note will proceed as follows: We describe the data sources and income concepts at play in each country, then walk through the methodological steps to move from fiscal income to national income concepts, and finally observe several caveats on these preliminary estimates.
+This short note will proceed as follows: We describe the data sources and income concepts at play, then walk through the methodological steps to move from fiscal income to national income concepts, and finally observe several caveats on these preliminary estimates.
 The last section concludes with a roadmap to augment and further develop these series and estimates.